 Top 5 UK Student City in England (Coventry)QS Best Student Cities Index 2024

 Why you should study this course

-Successful completion confers eligibility for students to apply for Graduate Basis for Chartered Membership (GBC) with the BPS1, which is the first step towards becoming a Chartered Psychologist.
+- Professional accreditation: Gain eligibility for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society, a crucial step towards becoming a Chartered Psychologist in the UK.

-- You will also have the opportunity to gain a Level 7 Certificate in Strategic Management and Leadership Practice upon successful completion of the Leading and Creating Organisational Health and Wellbeing module and meeting the CMI learning outcomes.
+- Enhance your skillset: Gain a Level 7 Certificate in Strategic Management and Leadership upon successful completion of our Chartered Management Institute (CMI) accredited module on Organisational Health and Wellbeing.

 Accreditation and professional recognition